 Denoted a person from one of the various places of this name in Spain.
 Quirós, the place name, may derive from the Galician queiroa

-Means "dweller in a thickly wooded area" from Latin ramus
+Originally indicated a person who lived in a thickly wooded area, from Latin ramus

 Means "king" in Old French, Spanish and Catalan, ultimately from Latin rex